chasem51/rpi-mirror/README.md

 Default app view scaffolding can be cloned by --> git clone https://github.com/MichMich/MagicMirror

-To run,
+To run, within the ~/MagicMirror directory, run -> npm start
-Install Chocolatey/Homebrew package magager - Windows/macOS --> choco install yarn/brew install yarn.

-Then within calenview directory --> yarn start
+My installation is run by the fork -> pm2 start MagicMirror To allow for application's auto-boot with the pi.

 ![](appview.png)